aibangjuxin/knowledge/safe/GKE-safe.md

 - We have adopted **Infrastructure as Code (IaC)** using GitOps workflows (ArgoCD/Kustomize/Helm) to ensure all Kubernetes configurations are version-controlled, reproducible, and auditable.
 - All deployments and configuration changes are made via Git repositories, ensuring traceability and rollback capability.
-- Our jiquns are configured to use **GKE Autopilot/Standard with auto-upgrade and auto-repair enabled**.
+- Our clusterss are configured to use **GKE Autopilot/Standard with auto-upgrade and auto-repair enabled**.

 ---